JakeDangIt/siths-math-a-thon/README.md

 - Spreadsheets: Google Sheets

 Unfortunately, the general-ness of the Math Team does not use software like Supabase, instead opting for the more basic Google Sheets to handle the data.
 Previously, that's how it's always been done, with papers being graded and then inputed on the spreadsheet.
 But now, I'm here! <br>
-In 2024, instead of sending the data to Supa, I sent it to the sheet using Google's API (which was a huge pain) and used the Google formulas to check and validate that data.
+In 2024, instead of sending the data to Supabase, I sent it to the sheet using Google's API (which was a huge pain) and used the Google formulas to check and validate that data.
-It was a very huge mess, having to share it with other members and them changing my formulas, and overwriting data on accident, prompting me to have to email all the participants (a plus side to using Supa auth) and have them resubmit. <br>
+It was a very huge mess, having to share it with other members and them changing my formulas, and overwriting data on accident, prompting me to have to email all the participants (a plus side to using Supabase auth) and have them resubmit. <br>
-Hopefully for 2025, I am sticking to Supa, and if they need the data, I'll send it to them or input it myself on the sheet.
+Hopefully for 2025, I am sticking to Supabase, and if they need the data, I'll send it to them or input it myself on the sheet.

 - Important modules/plugins: [Pinia](https://pinia.vuejs.org/ssr/nuxt.html), [TailwindCSS](https://tailwindcss.com/docs/guides/nuxtjs), [ShadCN](https://www.shadcn-vue.com/), [Icons](https://nuxt.com/modules/icon)